Class of 2012

 - Establishment and support of an annual Student Research Day

-- Substantial academic support for undergraduates, including tutoring, review sessions prior to exams in the first two years, USMLE prep
+- Academic support for undergraduates, including tutoring, review sessions prior to exams in the first two years, USMLE prep.

-- Establishment and support of a student Clerkship Liaison program as a resource to clerkship students and clerkship directors
+- Establishment and support of a student Clerkship Liaison program, a resource to clerkship students and directors.

-The chapter is actively engaged in ongoing leadership, scholarship, and service of its members, and membership criteria are designed to support this active engagement.
+Chapter members are actively engaged in ongoing leadership, scholarship, and service activities, and membership criteria are designed to support this active engagement.

-Criteria for membership established by the national organization include high academic standing, and leadership among their peers, professionalism and a firm sense of ethics, promise of future success in medicine, and a commitment to service in the school and community.
-By adherence to these criteria .the highest ranked students by grade point average [are not always] elected to the society.
-A requirement for membership in the Upstate Gamma Chapter is full participation throughout the provisional period after initial identification until graduation, including substantial participation in tutoring undergraduate medical students.
+Criteria for membership established by the national organization include high academic standing, "...leadership among ...peers, professionalism and a firm sense of ethics, promise of future success in medicine, and a commitment to service in the school and community.
+By adherence to these criteria...the highest ranked students by grade point average [are not always] elected to the society."* A requirement of membership in the Upstate Gamma Chapter is full participation in chapter activities from election until graduation, including a minimum of 40 hours tutoring undergraduate medical students.

-The process of electing students to the Upstate Gamma Chapter of AOA is based on national guidelines and is further refined by chapter members.
-For the 2012/13 calendar year the following process will be followed:
+The process of electing students to the Upstate Gamma Chapter of AOA is based on national guidelines and is further refined by chapter members:

-For questions please contact Patricia Gooden, the Upstate Gamma Chapter staff administrator, or chapter councilor Dr. Lynn Cleary, at 464-5387.
+For questions please contact Patty Gooden, the Upstate Gamma Chapter Staff Administrator, or Chapter Councilor, Dr. Lynn Cleary, at (315) 464-5387.